 The police officers called two colleagues who soon after arrived with a big white police van.
 All the family members were forced to get into the van and were then driven one hour back to the Bosnian border next to Velika Kladusa (in the Buhaca area on the Croatian side).
 Midway through this journey (after 30 minutes drive) the van stopped at the side of an unknown road and another family, consisting of eight people from Iran, were forced into the van.

-When the vehicle arrived at the Croatian/Bosnian border, at approximately 24:00, all the families had to leave the van and walk over the border.
+When the vehicle arrived at the Croatian/Bosnian border, at midnight, all the families had to leave the van and walk over the border.

 “The say: Go!
 Fast, Fast!”